-The University of Zambia (UNZA) says the current project on the expansion of East Park Mall is the second phase of the Private Public Partnership (PPP) between UNZA and Gradual Property Development.
+The University of Zambia (UNZA) says the current project on the expansion of East Park Mall is the second phase of the Private Public Partnership (PPP) between UNZA and Gradure Property Development.

 Recently, government called for the reversal of the agreement between UNZA and East Park Mall, saying the deal was not beneficial to the educational institution.